Real Madrid Secures Advancement in Champions League Knockout Play-off

 Álvaro Carreras performed effectively in one-on-one defensive situations and adopted an aggressive approach, though some risky maneuvers created space behind him.

-Fede Valverde delivered two assists and made four key passes, maintaining a high level of energy and contributing significantly to Madrid's forward momentum.
+Fede Valverde delivered two assists and made four key passes, maintaining a high level of energy and contributing to Madrid's forward momentum.

 Aurélien Tchouaméni scored the opening goal, exhibiting dominance in duels, aggressive pressing, and composed possession.